National Bridge Inventory: Utah

-- This is down from 81 bridges classified as structurally deficient in 2017.
+- This is up from 62 bridges classified as structurally deficient in 2020.

 County | Year Built | Daily Crossings | Type of Bridge | Location |